 I wouldn’t like a tool that charges me extra every time I add a new project.
 I don’t want to be worried about limitations.

 SEMrush is cool with how many projects I add.
 Currently, I have some 20 projects added, all of them tracking keywords in thousands and it’s all fine.

 Having said that, let us compare SEMrush’s pricing with it’s nearest competitor Ahrefs.

 Seen above is Ahrefs pricing plans and seen below are SEMrush pricing plans to compare.

 As you can see, SEMrush is slightly pricier than SEMrush purely from a pricing standpoint.

 But from a value perspective, I think SEMrush clearly stands out.
 For about $20 difference in the second tier plan, you have a difference of up to 40 projects and no limits in keywords.

 So, if you’re a small size company or a blogger or online marketer with multiple projects, SEMrush is clearly the better value.

-😍 Have you tried Kinsta? ⚡The fastest WordPress host I’ve ever seen! ✌️
+😍 Tried Kinsta? ⚡The fastest WordPress host I’ve seen! ✌️

 What can you use SEMrush for?